ForgottenGlory/MOISE/README.md

 4. Click "Apply chosen patches".

 ### Mod Organizer 2
 1. Navigate to C:\MOISE and open ModOrganizer.exe.
-Your Mod Organizer window will have the Wabbajack theme already selected.
+Your Mod Organizer window will have the Morrowind theme already selected.
 If it doesn’t, something has gone wrong and you’ll likely need to do the Wabbajack installation again.
 2. A dialogue will appear and ask if you want to associate Mod Organizer with nxm links.
 Click Yes.'

 ### MGEXEgui